- Page Count: 432

 Aaaargh ok ok no big spoilers.
 This story in a nutshell: lots of people are either killed, back from the dead, or in the process of dying.

 Anyways, this book was pretty short and there are a lot of POVs, so everyone’s story only moved forward a little bit overall.
-The story starts right after the events in Frozen Tides… well, actually more like during those same events.
 I’m not going to sum up everyone’s plot because this is book #5 and if you’re reading this you probably know the rebel movement(s), how the Damoras aren’t in power any longer, and how everyone’s got plans for releasing the magic from whatever crystal they currently have (or plan on stealing).

 Magnus and Cleo are trying to figure out their new relationship at the start of the story when Gaius informs them that Cleo’s mom had a curse on her that killed her in childbirth and the same thing will happen to Cleo.
 So that puts a nice solid obstacle between Magnus & Cleo since he doesn’t want to ever risk getting her pregnant or losing her.
 Cleo’s also a lot more cautious with her feelings than Magnus, to the point where I was kind of wondering at times just how good of a manipulator she is and whether she’s playing everyone too.
 So their problems are only starting.